Dan70701/CudaMinerForDenaro/README.md

 Requirement of OS ?
 - Linux , Windows(WSL)

-more info on how to create a wallet or on how to install a node https://github.com/denaro-coin/denaro
+More info on how to create a wallet or on how to install a node https://github.com/denaro-coin/denaro